Residential and Commercial Real Estate

 A simple contract agreement is a one-page or two-page written instrument that captures the deal in plain English.
 Identify the parties by full legal name, describe what each side is providing, fix the price and timing, identify the duration, set the consequences of default, and sign and date the document.
 For a rent contract agreement specifically, the simple form includes the names of the landlord and tenant, the legal address of the premises, the lease term with start and end dates, the monthly rent and due date, the security deposit amount, and the obligation to surrender the premises in the same condition at the end of the term.
 Two signatures, witnessed where the controlling state requires it, complete the instrument.
 The Restatement (Second) of Contracts treats this minimal form as fully enforceable so long as the essential terms are present and reasonably definite.

-Is a handwritten loan agreement legally binding?
+Is a handwritten or verbal rental agreement legally binding?

 Where can I get free contract templates?